 TIC Reference Architecture 2.0

-DHS, in collaboration with federal agencies, developed the Trusted Internet Connections (TIC) Reference Architecture v2.0 which introduces new capabilities and clarifies existing mandatory critical capabilities.
+The Department of Homeland Security, in collaboration with federal agencies, developed the Trusted Internet Connections (TIC) Reference Architecture v2.0 which introduces new capabilities and clarifies existing mandatory critical capabilities.
 In addition to mandatory critical capabilities, the TIC Reference Architecture v2.0 includes recommended capabilities based on evolving technologies and threats.

 TIC Strategic Components: